reporealtech/dot4-api-client/readme.md

 # DOT4 API JavaScript Client Library for Node.js

-This project provides a Node.js package that makes it easy to consume and manage Realtech DOT4 Service Mangement.
+This project provides a Node.js package that makes it easy to consume and manage Realtech DOT4 Service Management.
 It supports:

 - Configuration Management
 - Service Management